vchatrola/intellij-gherkin-lint/README.md

 #### For Windows

 1. **Open System Properties**:
     - Press `Win + X` to open the Power User menu.
     - Select `System`.
     - Click on `Advanced system settings` on the left side.

 2. **Open Environment Variables**:
     - In the System Properties window, click on the `Environment Variables` button.

 3. **Create a New System Variable**:
     - In the Environment Variables window, click on the `New` button under the `System variables` section.

 4. **Set the Variable Name and Value**:
     - In the New System Variable dialog, enter `GOOGLE_API_KEY` as the variable name.
     - Enter your API token as the variable value.
     - Click `OK` to save the new variable.

 5. **Apply the Changes**:
     - Click `OK` in the Environment Variables window.
     - Click `OK` in the System Properties window to apply the changes.

 #### For macOS

 1. **Open Terminal**:
     - Press `Cmd + Space` to open Spotlight Search.
     - Type `Terminal` and press Enter.

 2. **Open the Profile File**:
     - Depending on your shell, open your profile file in a text editor.
     - For `bash`, use: `nano ~/.bash_profile`
     - For `zsh`, use: `nano ~/.zshrc`

 3. **Set the Environment Variable**:
     - Add the following line to the file:
       ```sh
       export GOOGLE_API_KEY="your_api_token"
       ```

 4. **Apply the Changes**:
     - Save the file and exit the text editor (`Ctrl + X` for nano).
     - Run the following command to apply the changes:
       ```sh
       source ~/.bash_profile  # for bash
       source ~/.zshrc  # for zsh
       ```

 Now the `GOOGLE_API_KEY` environment variable is set up and ready to be used by your IntelliJ plugin.

-### Getting a Free Gemini API Key from Google
+## Getting a Free Gemini API Key from Google

 To use the Gemini API with GherkinLint, you need to obtain a free API key from Google.
 Follow these steps to get your API key:

-1. **Go to the Google Cloud Console**:
+1. **Navigate to the Google Gemini Website**:
-   - Open your web browser and go to the [Google Cloud Console](https://console.cloud.google.com/).
+    - Open your web browser and go to the [Google Gemini website](https://ai.google.dev/).

-2. **Create a New Project**:
-   - Click on the project dropdown at the top of the page.
+2. **Sign In**:
-   - Click `New Project` and enter a name for your project.
+    - Click `Get API` in Google AI Studio and sign in to your Google account.

+3. **Get API Key**:
-   - Click `Create` to create the project.
+    - Click `Get API key` from the left-side navigation panel.

-3. **Enable the Gemini API**:
-   - With your project selected, go to the [API Library](https://console.cloud.google.com/apis/library).
-   - Search for `Gemini API`.
-   - Click on the Gemini API and then click `Enable`.
+    - Click `Create API key` and then `Create API key in new project`.

-4. **Create Credentials**:
-   - Go to the [Credentials](https://console.cloud.google.com/apis/credentials) page.
-   - Click `Create credentials` and select `API key`.
+4. **Copy the API Key**:
-   - Copy the API key that is generated.
+    - Copy the generated API key to your clipboard.

 5. **Set the API Key as an Environment Variable**:
     - Follow the instructions in the previous section to set the `GOOGLE_API_KEY` environment variable on your operating system.

 You now have a free Gemini API key from Google and can use it with GherkinLint.

 ## Contribute to GherkinLint:

 We actively encourage contributions from the community!
 Feel free to fork the repository, fix bugs, add features, or enhance the documentation.
 <!-- Plugin description end -->